Dreaming381/Latios-Framework/README.md

 the engine level.
 Many of its tools and solutions are inspired by GDC presentations, technical blogs, and research papers.
 A key focus of the framework is to make these advanced technologies usable within a DOTS-based production environment.
+But another common theme is fixing or providing alternatives for fundamental design issues in the official DOTS packages.
 For technical reasons, it is a “framework”, but it acts more like a toolkit and stays out of the way.
 A developer using it should always feel in control.
 If not, there’s likely an issue worth bringing to attention.

 0.5 marks the end of Phase II, where focus was placed on enabling technologies in DOTS such as audio and animation.
 Phase III will focus on gameplay